section-engineering-education/engineering-education/articles/working-with-forms-in-django/index.md

  Notice, we also added "**crispy"** in our code.
 Hence we are adding crispy to do the editing.
 Don't skip that.

-Once this is done properly, your form would look like this
+Once this is done properly, your form would look like this.